 Start your shortlist with the systems they recommend.
-If those systems don't meet your core needs, then you should you consider other solutions.
+If those systems don't meet your focal needs, then you should you consider other solutions.
 Existing relationships with partners are highly valuable

+- Determining the most relevant technology framework.

+- Confirming your

+available budget for

+technology licensing

+and support, as well as

+partner for integration,

+strategy, and support

+costs.

-- □ Determine the most relevant technology framework. - Description of the confirm of the co - Assess your current partner's strengths.Do they meet your needs? - ☐ Engage an external consultant.
+- Assessing your existing partners' strengths.Do they meet your needs?

+- Engaging an external consultant.